Almost Heroes: Reception

+The film has also received more favorable retrospective assessments, particularly as an outdoor comedy.
+In a 2020 review, Cottage Country Mix described the film as an outdoor comedy and highlighted its portaging, river travel, campfire scenes, and wilderness setting.
+In another retrospective positive review, outdoor industry entrepreneur and writer Nathan Baller praised the film's blend of physical comedy, ensemble performances, and wilderness adventure.
+While acknowledging that some scenes are underwhelming considering the star power, Baller argued that Farley and Perry "reach their full comedic potential" in several scenes and described the film as a "hidden gem" for fans of outdoor adventure and 1990s nostalgia.

 One of the film's producers, Denise Di Novi, reflected on the failure of the end product:

 The script was brilliant.
 We even hired Christopher Guest to direct it.
 I've thought so many times about what went wrong.
 I always like to say I have the distinction of making the only unsuccessful Christopher Guest movie.

 You never know with movies.
 It's kind of like alchemy; the chemistry just didn't work.
 It had all the right actors.
 It had a great director, a great script.
 But I think the tone of the comedy was very odd.
 It almost read better than it played.
 It wanted to be a quirky, British, Black Adder type of comedy, and here we had Chris Farley and Matthew Perry.
 It was just a weird combination.